sgmurphy/wordpress-plugins/back-in-stock-notifier-for-woocommerce/readme.txt

 == Changelog ==
+= 5.4.0 2024-06-03 =
+* New: Added a new setting "Keep Subscription Entry to Subscribed Status even Instock Email Sent (Unless it is Unsubscribed)".
+* Tweak:Tested with WooCommerce 8.9.1

 = 5.3.2 2024-05-03 =
 * Fix: Vulnerability Unauthenticated Arbitrary Shortcode Execution reported by WordFence
 * Tweak: Tested with WooCommerce 8.8.3